-It’s no secret: credit card points can be a lot more fun to collect than airline miles, and with greater flexibility for spending them, there’s even more fun to be had when you cash in.
+It’s no secret: credit card points can be a lot more fun to collect than airline miles or hotel points and with greater flexibility for spending them, there’s even more fun to be had when you cash in for exceptional luxury travel experiences.

 The greatest value of credit card points comes via the numerous points transfer partners which allow you to convert your credit card points into airline miles or hotel points in the blink of an eye, whereas earning miles with one airline locks you into just one program with limited opportunities.

-Today, we’ll look at 10 brilliant ways you can use US Amex Membership Rewards Points, by transferring them to a variety of great partners.
-Most of the advice will still ring true for cardholders elsewhere, with the exception of ANA Mileage Club.
+Today, we’ll look at 10 absolutely brilliant ways you can use US Amex Membership Rewards Points, by transferring them to a variety of great airline and hotel partners.
+Most of the advice will still ring true for cardholders elsewhere, with the exception of ANA Mileage Club, which is exclusive to the USA.
 More on that below…

 There are tons of different ways to redeem Amex points for amazing luxury travel, but these ten are absolutely perfect ways to highlight what’s really possible, if you take the time to learn just a little bit about the transfer partners at your disposal.
 Yes, diving in is totally worth it.